 Varicose Veins are typically surface veins that are enlarged, twisted, swollen and/or bulging.
 Sometimes these dilated veins may not even be visible because they can lie beneath the skin.
+Factors such as age, genetics, pregnancy, and prolonged standing or sitting can increase the risk of developing varicose veins.

 They can be due to underlying venous reflux disease which can be progressive.
 This means that symptoms can worsen over time if left untreated.